DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 wget https://github.com/DataTalksClub/nyc-tlc-data/releases/download/misc/taxi_zone_lookup.csv
 ```

-Download this data and put it into Postgres.

-You can use the code from the course.
-It's up to you whether
-you want to use Jupyter or a python script.

 ## Question 3.
-Trip Segmentation Count

-During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened:
-1. Up to 1 mile
-2. In between 1 (exclusive) and 3 miles (inclusive),
-3. In between 3 (exclusive) and 7 miles (inclusive),
-4. In between 7 (exclusive) and 10 miles (inclusive),
-5. Over 10 miles

-Answers:

-- 104,802;  197,670;  110,612;  27,831;  35,281
-- 104,802;  198,924;  109,603;  27,678;  35,189
-- 104,793;  201,407;  110,612;  27,831;  35,281
-- 104,793;  202,661;  109,603;  27,678;  35,189
-- 104,838;  199,013;  109,645;  27,688;  35,202
+Counting short trips

+For the trips in November 2025 (lpep_pickup_datetime between '2025-11-01' and '2025-12-01', exclusive of the upper bound), how many trips had a `trip_distance` of less than or equal to 1 mile?

+- 7,853
+- 8,007
+- 8,254
+- 8,421

 ## Question 4.
 Longest trip for each day

 Which was the pick up day with the longest trip distance?
+Only consider trips with `trip_distance` less than 100 miles (to exclude data errors).

 Use the pick up time for your calculations.

-Tip: For every day, we only care about one single trip with the longest distance.

-- 2019-10-11
+- 2025-11-14
-- 2019-10-24
+- 2025-11-20
-- 2019-10-26
+- 2025-11-23
-- 2019-10-31
+- 2025-11-25

 ## Question 5.
-Three biggest pickup zones

-Which were the top pickup locations with over 13,000 in
-`total_amount` (across all trips) for 2019-10-18?

-Consider only `lpep_pickup_datetime` when filtering by date.
+Biggest pickup zone

+Which was the pickup zone with the largest `total_amount` (sum of all trips) on November 18th, 2025?

-- East Harlem North, East Harlem South, Morningside Heights
+- East Harlem North
-- East Harlem North, Morningside Heights
+- East Harlem South
-- Morningside Heights, Astoria Park, East Harlem South
+- Morningside Heights
-- Bedford, East Harlem North, Astoria Park
+- Forest Hills

 ## Question 6.
 Largest tip

-For the passengers picked up in October 2019 in the zone
-named "East Harlem North" which was the drop off zone that had
-the largest tip?
+For the passengers picked up in the zone named "East Harlem North" in November 2025, which was the drop off zone that had the largest tip?

-Note: it's `tip` , not `trip`
+Note: it's `tip` , not `trip`.
 We need the name of the zone, not the ID.

+- JFK Airport
 - Yorkville West
-- JFK Airport
 - East Harlem North
-- East Harlem South
+- LaGuardia Airport

 ## Terraform

 In this section homework we'll prepare the environment by creating resources in GCP with Terraform.

 In your VM on GCP/Laptop/GitHub Codespace install Terraform.
 Copy the files from the course repo
 [here](../../../01-docker-terraform/1_terraform_gcp/terraform) to your VM/Laptop/GitHub Codespace.